qshi47/Flow2QuakeDFN/README.md

 ```

-You can check the positinos of all the reservoir cubes via the *Input_Example_Cubes.txt* file:
+You can check the positions of all the reservoir cubes via the *Input_Example_Cubes.txt* file:

 ![alt text](image_cubes.png)